Pyranoses and Furanoses: Ring-Chain Tautomerism In Sugars

 A simple question! but one with many “right” answers.

 The first question to ask, which we covered in our recent post on D- and L- sugars, is: “Which enantiomer are you talking about?”.
-If, by “glucose”, you mean the enantiomer we commonly encounter as table sugar, then you’re referring to D-glucose.
+If, by “glucose”, you mean the enantiomer we commonly encounter as blood sugar, then you’re referring to D-glucose.
 In its open chain form, when drawn as a Fischer projection, D-glucose looks like this:

 The fact that I had to specify “open-chain form” might tip you off that something is amiss.
 That’s because glucose, like a snake that bites its own tail, or a belt – can adopt a cyclic form as well.
 And not just one cyclic form, but several!